devosonder/jitsi-meet-transcoder/README.md

 ## Description

-- lib-gst-meet is server side rust implementation of (lib-jitsi-meet for browser ), it allows to record and stream jitsi meet conferences without using headless chrome to save cost and resouces.
+- lib-gst-meet is server side rust implementation of (lib-jitsi-meet for browser ), it allows to record and stream jitsi meet conferences without using headless chrome to save cost and resouces, it intercepts RTP packets and write to gstreamer to sink or source pad.

 ## Components